Densu River: Ecological Importance

-The delta has been designated a Ramsar site as a wetland of international importance.
-It has also been identified as an Important Bird Area (IBA) by BirdLife International because it supports significant populations of non-breeding and wintering waterbirds, especially terns, including western reef egrets, spotted redshanks, and little, black, roseate, common, Sandwich and royal terns.
+The lower part of the river forms the Densu Delta Ramsar Site, a wetland of international importance designated in 1992.
+The site covers approximately 5,893 hectares and includes lagoons, mangroves, salt pans, and marsh ecosystems.
+It has also been identified as an Important Bird Area (IBA) by BirdLife International because it supports significant populations of non-breeding and wintering waterbirds, especially terns, including western reef egrets, spotted redshanks, and little, black, roseate, common, Sandwich and royal terns.The wetland plays a critical ecological role as a natural flood buffer, sediment trap, and coastal stabilizer, protecting surrounding communities from erosion and storm surges.